Shicheng-Guo/BIS180L_web/_posts/2019-04-11-0-bash_for_loops.md

 The curly brackets are used to help bash distinguish between the variable name `fruit` and the text we want to add `s`

-__Exercise One__: Write a for loop to plurlalize peach, tomato, potato (remember that these end in "es" when plural)
+__Exercise One__: Write a for loop to pluralize peach, tomato, potato (remember that these end in "es" when plural)

 Confused?
 There are a bunch of tutorials online.
 I like [this one](http://www.cyberciti.biz/faq/bash-for-loop/) and [this one](http://www.tutorialspoint.com/unix/for-loop.htm)